 Comparable Experiences in the Area

 The Canadian Rocky Mountains have so much to offer.
-The Rockies can be appreciated both from the ground looking up, or on top of peaks, thanks to the offered chairlift and gondola experiences.
+The Rockies can be appreciated both from the ground looking up, or on top of peaks, thanks to the provided chairlift and gondola experiences.
+There are multiple gondolas in the Rockies, each offer unique experiences, with new peaks to see, restaurants to try, and activities to enjoy while you are there.

 Banff Gondola

 The closest gondola to Mt.
 Norquay is the Banff Gondola.
-Located on the opposite side of the Town of Banff, this experience brings you up Sulphur Mountain.
-It is known for its panoramic views, its year-long accessibility as well as its variety of food options to choose from.
+Located on the opposite side of the Town of Banff, this experience brings you up Sulphur Mountain and is known for its panoramic views, year-long accessibility, and variety of food options.
+The Banff Gondola is wheelchair and stroller accessible throughout the main building, but not on the boardwalk.
+There is accessible parking found 30 meters from the front entrance.

 - Adult: $50-70